LucasDelfino92/morrowindsharp/main.md

 Configurable mod for automatical adjustment of lighting, including override values, cell whitelist, and light object editing.

-> ℹ️ Patching Let There Be Darkness for compatibility with Security Enhanced
+### Patching Let There Be Darkness for compatibility with Security Enhanced:

 - Right-click on the installed mod and select **Open in Explorer**
 - Navigate to MWSE\mods\RFD\LetThereBeDarkness, and double-click **main.lua**